+This document is our Northumbrian Water (NW) Drought Plan 2022.
 Drought plans are operational tactical manuals that detail the actions we will take during a drought.
 They identify how we intend to manage a future drought, what trigger levels can be used to identify when action is required, and what measures are available to support supplies when levels of service are compromised.
 They also outline how the effects of a drought and drought actions will be communicated to customers and take account of the need to undertake monitoring to assess the performance of drought actions.

-This Draft Drought Plan builds on our previous Drought Plan 2018 and has been prepared following the Environment Agency's updated Drought Plan Guidance (2020).
+This Drought Plan builds on our previous Drought Plan 2018 and has been prepared following the Environment Agency's updated Drought Plan Guidance (2020).
+It has been updated following an eight-week public consultation which ended on 3 August 2021 and reflects our Consultation Statement of Response which we published on our website on 21 September 2021.